lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

+## 41) Add reflog-power to portfolio

+## 43) PWA grid game for word stress in academic word list words
+- finalize data structure for this
+- MVP is all the stress data in the initial JS bundle

 ## 3) AWL/AVL vocab API
 \# open question as to whether we need an API to just send back
 \#the lists?
 Maybe do this after we have the application that uses